enstn/Rust_Hangman/README.md

 - [ ] sometimes has error when already guessed char is put in
 - [ ] can not handle uppercase inputs
 - [x] ~~user cannot see previous attempts~~
+- [ ] unwraps that could be defined better with result & match?

-**idea dump for things i might add**
+**idea dump for things i want to / might add**

-- libraries (momentan werden noch Vektoren benutzt)
+- ~~dictionaries (momentan werden noch Vektoren benutzt)~~
-- levels (verschiedene libraries mit unterschiedlich schweren Wörtern)
+- levels (verschiedene dictionaries mit unterschiedlich schweren Wörtern)
 - ~~eigenes random number generator~~
 - ~~option for multiple rounds~~
 - pay to win option to buy more attempts (stonks)
+- buttons to click on
+- tips

 ________________________________________________________________________